Zuikyo/ZIKRouter/Documentation/English/AOP.md

 ```
 </details>

-When registered view's state changes, all it's routers will be notified, even the view's state change is not caused by router.
+When registered view's state changes, all its routers will be notified, even the view's state change is not caused by router.

 See comments in these methods for more details.